 The Difference between Farther and Further

-I’ve been asked about the difference between farther and further quite often, so I thought I could explain.
+I’ve been asked about the difference between farther and further quite often, so I thought I should explain it here.

 As you probably know, the words farter and further are comparative forms of the adjective far.
 Sometimes, you can not be sure whether to use one or the other form because they are interchangeable in most cases.

-The point is, in spoken English (especially British English), further is more commonly used than farther but still, there is a pattern we can follow, especially in American English.
+The point is, in spoken English (especially British English), further is more commonly used than farther but still, there is a pattern we can follow.
 It depends on whether we are talking about physical or symbolic distance.

 - He climbed farther up the hill.